Wilfred/difftastic/manual/src/adding_a_parser.md

     }
 }
 ```

-`name` is the human-readable name shown in the UI.

 `atom_nodes` is a list of tree-sitter node names that should be
 treated as atoms even though the nodes have children.
 This is common